 Senior Planning will work with you to find assisted living that accepts the ALTCS program.
 This is a completely free service.
 If you choose somewhere we recommend, we are paid a referral fee by the care provider.

 Residential Care Homes

 Some people have greater care needs than what a large assisted living facility can handle.
 This is why residential care homes are a great option for many ALTCS patients.
-Also called group homes, these are typical family homes in neighborhoods that have been renovated house 5-10 residents in a small community.
-Residential care homes are a more flexible and affordable option than larger facilities.
+Also called group homes, these are typical family homes found in neighborhoods, but they have been renovated.
+Houses can usually fit 5-10 residents, making the community much more intimate.
+Also, residential care homes are a more flexible and affordable option than larger facilities.
 They provide around the clock care to their residents and caregivers frequently live on site with the residents.
-They are always available to the residents at the homes, making it an ideal solution for many people.
+Caregivers are always available to the residents at the homes, making it an ideal solution for many people.